 Making the once difficult easy.

-- Marketing - Communicate about the unique NMSGC programs to local, state & national leaders in STEM education and research.
+Goal #1 - Marketing: Communicate unique NMSGC programs to local, state, and national leaders in STEM education and research.

-- Education - Take advantage of our unique geographic position and proximity to Spaceport America to provide a link to commercial launch opportunities evolving through Virgin Galactic.
+Goal #3 - Education: Take advantage of our unique geographic position and proximity to Spaceport America to provide a link to commercial launch opportunities for students and faculty.